Exam Rules#

 The Project Period#

-The project period includes an oral presentation, preceded by a brief individual written test covering the project’s core topics (duration: 1 hour).
-The project is assessed based on these elements and accounts for 20% of the final grade.
-It is not mandatory to pass the project independently.
-Therefore, you can skip the project and still pass the course if the written exams alone meet the minimum requirements.
+The project period concludes in an oral presentation and an individual written 1-hour test covering your project’s core topics.
+The project is assessed based on these elements and accounts for 20% of the final course grade.
+Note that participating in and passing the project is not mandatory.

 The Written Exam#

-On the scheduled exam day, a 4-hour exam is administered, divided into two consecutive parts:
+On the ordinary examination day, a 4-hour test is administered.
+It consists of two parts:

 Reexam#